CSE-110-Spring-2022/San-Diego-Zooseeker-Android-App/README.md

-# zooseeker-cse-110-team-44
-zooseeker-cse-110-team-44 created by GitHub Classroom
+# San Diego Zoo Seeker project

-## In this project, we built an Android mobile app in a team of 6 to enable the user to navigate around the San Diego Safari Park.
+In this project, we built an Android mobile app in a team of 6 to enable users to navigate around the San Diego Safari Park.